 In future workshops, the network will identify the causes and impacts of these problems as well as think of solutions to them.
 The next workshop will be on the 5th of May.

-Overall, it was a successful workshop which caused increased awareness of human trafficking and the commercial sexual exploitation of children, its dangers, and most importantly how to prevent this and help victims.
+Overall, it was a successful workshop that caused an increased awareness of human trafficking and the commercial sexual exploitation of children, its dangers, and most importantly how to prevent this and help victims.